microsoft/ReactiveMachine/Sources/content/docs/examples-echo.md

 ---
-title: "Example: Echo Service"
+title: "Echo Service"
 description: Building an echo service
 weight: 12
+menu:
+  main:
+    parent: "Examples"
+    weight: 22
 ---

 # Echo Service

-The Echo service demonstrates how we can build an application that responds to events without the user having to consider failure, partitioning, routing messages or deployment details.
+The Echo service example demonstrates how we can build an application that responds to events without the user having to consider failure, partitioning, routing messages or deployment details.

 ## Affinity